 - Don’t cook the beer down to get the alcohol out of it.

 - Don’t use too much beer in the ice cream.
-Too much beer, because of the alcohol that’s in it, will prevent your ice cream from setting.
+Too much beer (alcohol) will prevent your ice cream from setting.
 The beer can have a very negative effect on the texture if you use too much, but once you find an appropriate amount, you usually don’t have to compensate for the addition in the recipe.
-If anything, the home chef can add a little extra sugar to the recipe to help it stay creamier.
+If anything, the home chef can add a little extra sugar to the recipe to help it stay creamy.

 - One recommendation was top on all the ice cream makers’ lists: use good craft beer.